DanielGiedraitis/Data-Science-Machine-Learning-Portfolio/README.md

    - Internship at The Department of Agriculture, Food & the Marine from March 2023 to August 2023

    ### Technologies
-   -Java, C++, Angular, Python, Java Swing, HTML, CSS, PHP, JavaScript, Arduino, EASY68K, and SQL.
+   - Java, C++, Angular, Python, Java Swing, HTML, CSS, PHP, JavaScript, Arduino, EASY68K, and SQL.

 ## Introduction